-Harwich Haven: Surrender and Sanctuary is a Heritage Lottery Funded two-year project of public research and interpretation around the Harwich Haven ports of North East Essex and East Suffolk (notably Harwich and Felixstowe).
-It will be delivered in partnership with key national organisations such as The National Archives and The Wiener Library.
-Harwich Festival is our lead local partner, alongside other community organisations.
+Harwich Haven: Surrender and Sanctuary was a two-year project of public research and interpretation around the Harwich Haven ports of North East Essex and East Suffolk (notably Harwich and Felixstowe).
+It was funded by National Lottery players and delivered in partnership with key national organisations such as The National Archives and The Wiener Library.
+Locally we worked extensively with the Harwich Festival and other community organisations.

 Our team of heritage and education professionals are looking forward to working with you throughout the project.

 You can find out a little more about them below.

 David Cain joined NewHS as a director in 2017.
 He is a historian and project manager with over twenty years experience of leading regional, national and international heritage and arts projects, most recently managing the three year Heritage Lottery Fund programme The Eighth in the East.
 David strongly believes in the power of heritage to shape social awareness and enable local people to keep the story of their own towns and villages alive for future generations.
 He has an M.A in History from the University of Sussex.

 Tabitha has worked in the Heritage Learning sector for over 5 years in a range of museums, organisations and projects across East Anglia, and recently worked as a Learning and Outreach Coordinator at a Coastal museum in Suffolk developing the Heritage Lottery Fund capital project Activity Plan.
 Tabitha believes that at the heart of heritage engagement there must be curiosity and enjoyment, and feels that if people have a connection to their local heritage they will continue to celebrate it.
 She is excited to be working on a project that highlights two internationally significant events and is keen to work closely with local organisations and partners to boost a strong sense of place and pride in the Harwich Haven and its historical importance.
 Tabitha holds a BA in History from University of East Anglia.